WalkerMx/AutoCrispy/README.md

 ## Backend Features

 The following are the features supported in AutoCrispy.
 Any feature listed is not necessarily the same as the features or requirements of the program.
-To work, AutoCrispy requires one of the following to be downloaded (or ESRGAN, requires setup).
+To work, AutoCrispy requires one of the following to be downloaded, or ESRGAN to be installed.

 Backend|Scale Range|Denoising Support|Alpha Support|TAA|Custom Filters|Speed|Quality|Download
 :-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-: